-Hours of Operation: The VIU Library, located in the Commonwealth Hall Campus, is open and staffed by the Librarian and/or trained Library Assistants from 8:30 AM to 6:30 PM, Monday through Friday.
+Hours of Operation: The VIU Library is open and staffed by the Librarian and/or trained Library Assistants from 8:30 a.m. to 6:30 p.m., Monday through Friday.
+Additionally, during the Spring and Fall semesters it is open from 9:30 a.m. until 2:30 p.m. on the two Saturdays before the final exam weeks.

-Website and Catalog: The Library maintains a website at http://library.viu.edu that includes a catalog of library holdings, links to two online libraries as well as to a variety of other online resources that can be used by students for study, reference, research, and assistance on how to conduct research and avoid plagiarism.
-Using the Library's electronic catalog, students can search for books and other materials by title, author, keyword, and ISBN (International Standard Book Number).
+Website and Catalog: The Library maintains a website that includes a Catalog of library holdings, links to two online libraries, as well as to a variety of other online resources that can be used by students for study, reference, research, and assistance on how to conduct research and avoid plagiarism.
+Using the Library's electronic Catalog, students can search for books and other materials by title, author, keyword, and ISBN (International Standard Book Number).

-Collection: The VIU Library currently has approximately 6,000 volumes, the majority of which are relevant to the university's three areas of concentration: business, computer and information science, and English language programs.
+Collection: The VIU Library currently has approximately 6,000 volumes, the majority of which are relevant to the University's three areas of concentration: Business, Computer and Information Science, and English Language Studies.
 The Library maintains a reference collection with a variety of standard and specialized reference works and a reserve collection consisting of textbooks and supplementary material for current courses.
 It subscribes to approximately 50 periodicals, primarily in the areas of business and computer and information science.
 The Library collection is currently undergoing a significant expansion.
-(For more information, see the discussion of the Library Development Action Plan below.)
 Students at VIU can also use the resources of a number of nearby academic and public libraries to support their studies.

 Online Resources: VIU subscribes to two online libraries - LIRN and e.brary - that can be accessed from the Library's website.
 Both online libraries give students and faculty access to a wide range of information, reference, and research resources.
 LIRN focuses on providing access to articles from thousands of periodicals, many of them peer-reviewed journals, while e.brary focuses on providing access to the full-text of current academic books.
 The Librarian and Library Assistants are available to assist students in the use of LIRN and e.brary.
-In addition to LIRN and e.brary, the VIU Library webpage has links to approximately 200 other websites in the areas of business, computer science, ESL, general reference, biology, comparative religion, English language and literature, history, mathematics, philosophy, psychology, and sociology.
+In addition to LIRN and e.brary, the VIU Library webpage has links to over 200 other websites in the areas of business, computer and information science, ESL, general reference, biology, comparative religion, English language and literature, history, mathematics, philosophy, psychology, and sociology.
 The links provide valuable resources for student study and research.

 Circulation Policy: Reference materials and periodicals must be used in the library.
-Books in the course reserve collection must also remain in the library so they are available to all students during the reserve period.
+Books in the course reserve collection must also remain in the library so that they are available to all students during the reserve period.
 All other materials in the collection may be checked out for four (4) weeks at a time.
-The VIU Student ID serves as a library card.
-When checking out materials or requesting reference assistance or other library services, students will be asked to show their Student ID card.
-Borrowed material may be renewed in-person, online or by phone if there is no request for the material from other students or faculty.
+The VIU Student ID card that is issued during the New Student Orientation serves as a VIU Library card.
+When checking out materials or requesting reference assistance or other library services, students will be asked to show their VIU Student ID card.
+Borrowed material may be renewed in-person, online, or by phone, if there is no request for the material from other students or faculty.
 Library materials should be returned to the VIU Library Circulation Desk.